mainlp/mainlp.github.io/_pages/projects.md

 #### Selected research projects

-- *Slot and Intent Detection for Low-Resource Dialects.* Digital assistants are becoming wide-spread, yet current technology covers only a limited set of languages.
+- :hourglass_flowing_sand: *Slot and Intent Detection for Low-Resource Dialects.* Digital assistants are becoming wide-spread, yet current technology covers only a limited set of languages.
 How can we best do zero-shot transfer to low-resource language variants without standard orthography?
 [Reference: van der Goot et al., 2021](https://aclanthology.org/2021.naacl-main.197.pdf) and [VarDial 2023 SID4LR](https://sites.google.com/view/vardial-2023/shared-tasks).
 Create a new evaluation dataset of a low-resource language variant you speak, and investigate how to best transfer to it.
 Topics: Transfer Learning, Cross-linguality, Dataset annotation (Particularly suited for students interested in covering their own language or dialect not yet covered by existing systems including local dialects, e.g. Bavarian, Austrian, Low Saxon or others).
 Level: MSc or BSc.

 - *Adopting Information Retrieval Models for Rare Terms.* Neural ranking models have shown impressive results on general retrieval benchmarks, however, domain specific retrieval and representing rare terms are still an open challenge [(Thakur et al., 2021)](https://arxiv.org/abs/2104.08663).
 In this thesis, the goal is to explore strategies for rewriting queries and documents with the help of text simplification models or external resources such as WordNet or Wikipedia in order to improve their performance in domain transfer.
 Level: MSc.